danielw2904/Austria-COVID-19/README.md

 [table2]: start
 <pre>
-Predictions for infections doubling in austria:
+Forecast for infections doubling in austria:

 at day  0 (04 Mar 2020), the time to double n is  2.2 days at day  2 (06 Mar 2020), the time to double n is  1.4 days